 Once on top, there are many free and paid attractions in Penang Hill to pass your time and it’s easy to spend a half day or more here.
 Some of the places worth seeing include:

-• Check out the beautiful views from top at various view points.
+- Check out the beautiful views from the top at various view points.
 You don’t have to pay for views as many free viewing points are available.
 There are places where you can pay to watch the view using binoculars.

 2.KEK LOK SI TEMPLE